perlboy/engineering/source/artefacts/client/client-java-cli/quickstart.rst

 Manual Build & Run
 ^^^^^^^^^^^^^^^^^^^^^^^

-To manually build the CLI using Maven, run run:
+To manually build the CLI using Maven, run:

 .. code-block:: bash